 You can show up at one of their meetings, and speak during the public comment period.
 Bring a bunch of County citizens with you or have them call your commissioners.

-You can get the names and email addresses of your county commissioners here.
-Phone numbers are often on the county website.
+You can find the meeting info and the names, phones, and email addresses of your county commissioners here.

 Your commissioners can follow this guide: https://sos.oregon.gov/elections/Documents/ReferralManual.pdf